-When the engine(s) is running, NEVER disconnect the battery cables.
-Doing so could cause damage to your boat's engine(s) and/or electrical system.
+When the engines are running, NEVER turn Off the battery switches or disconnect the battery cables.
+Doing either could cause damage to your boat's engines and/or electrical system.

 Electrical connections are prone to corrosion.
 To reduce corrosion-caused electrical problems: